rkeerti/opera-cloud-identity-management-bootcamp/federatedazure.md

     <img src= "images/azure13.png" alt="Domain2" style="border: 1px solid black;">

-9. Click Provisioning in the left menu to provision the groups and users.
+9. Click Provisioning in the left menu to see the provisioning details for the groups and users.
 The provisioning log shows the status.

     <img src= "images/azure14.png" alt="Domain2" style="border: 1px solid black;">